resbaz/MATLAB-StatisticsToolbox-Notes/README.md

 | Girl with blond hair  | $$\frac{1}{3}$$ |
 | Interracial couple in car |  $$\frac{1}{1000}$$ |

 The math instructor called by the prosecution concluded that the chances of a couple fitting all these distinctive characteristics are 1 in 12 million.
 Accordingly, he said, one could infer that the chances that the couple was innocent were 1 in 12 million.

 The jury bought it and convicted the couple.

+(The conviction was overturned by the